-Taking on contingent labour in your business brings a multitude of benefits to your business.
+Taking on contingent labour brings a multitude of benefits to your business.
 There are also risks.
-Let’s take a look at how you can prepare for contingent workers in your business, without suffering any negative outcomes.
+Let’s take a look at how you can prepare for contingent workers in your business, without suffering any negative statutory outcomes.

 Firstly, let’s take a look at the rising numbers of contingent workers in the workplace today: